 /path/*/banner.js |

-Wildcards can also be used, and resource URLs like the ones below will be hit.
+Wildcards can also be used.
+Resource URLs like the following will be matched:

 https://www.example.com/path/of/banner.js |